fillthepipe/fill-the-pipe/README.md

 ## 1. Buffer Configuration

 The client and server are executable which are built in Ubuntu 14.04.5 LTS with gcc 4.8.4, and do not need to be built again.
-Befor running FillP, You can configure your system as follows:
+FillP does need any sysctl configuration to your system.
+That is, with default setting of your system, it works well.
+But befor running FillP in the network with bandwidth of 10 Gbps, you can extend the sending/receiving buffer as follows:

     sysctl -w net.ipv4.udp_mem="98304 268435456 268435456“
     sysctl -w net.core.wmem_max=268435456

 ## 2. Transfer Data Stream

-    ./server -s server_ip -p server_port -t
+    ./server -s server_ip -p server_port

-    ./client -d server_ip -p server_port -t
+    ./client -d server_ip -p server_port

 ## 3. Transfer File

-    ./server -s server_ip -p server_port -t -f recv_file_name
+    ./server -s server_ip -p server_port -f recv_file_name

-    ./client -d server_ip -p server_port -t -f send_file_name
+    ./client -d server_ip -p server_port -f send_file_name

 ## Notes: